Selinda Adventure Trail

 The Adventure Trail is by no means a routemarch – the pace is gentle and unhurried, with frequent stops along the way to birdwatch, or drift slowly up to larger game such as elephant and buffalo.
 Frequently, the canoes will be moored and the party will set out on foot to explore remote islands, or meander along the bank whenever something has been spotted.
 The trail is led by a professional and experienced guide, who will gently introduce his guests to the wonders the Spillway has to offer.
 The canoes used on the trail are large, stable Canadian canoes, with comfortable seats (each with a back-rest), and a bit of space for each guest to take along their day pack and camera – the photo opportunities are incredible!
 The trail starts with a stunning scenic helicopter transfer, an incredible way to arrive and begin your journey.

-The Selinda Canoe Trail works perfectly in conjunction with other camps in the Okavango or the Kwando-Linyanti – and also forms part of the spectacular “Saddle and Paddle” trip which we are delighted to recommend!
+The Selinda Adventure Trail works perfectly in conjunction with other camps in the Okavango or the Kwando-Linyanti – and also forms part of the spectacular “Saddle and Paddle” trip which we are delighted to recommend!
 Ask us for more details!

-When to travel
+When to go

 Botswana’s winter is during our British summer, and the weather is hot during the day, but it isn't a stifling heat, and cold at night.
 The summer months (British winter) can be hot and humid and there is a chance of rain.
 Botswana has one rainy season which runs between mid-December and runs through to mid-March.